 The City and County encourages you to e-record your document rather than submitting it in paper.
 The convenience, speed and security of online recording can more than offset the time and cost of paper submittals.

 e-Recording your document takes minutes.
 The process of submitting by paper, particularly if you are mailing it in, can take a week to 10 days to complete.

-The City and County of Denver currently contracts with three online e-recording submitters: CSC (formerly Ingeo), and Simplifile.
+The City and County of Denver currently contracts with two online e-recording submitters: CSC (formerly Ingeo), and Simplifile.
 Contact one of them to set up an e-recording account.